ycytai/fmd/docs/en/index.md

 # fmd

+---

+**⚠️ NOTICE:**

+FMD API will stop service after March 14, 2025.
+Additionally, this repository will be archived and no longer maintained after March 14, 2025.
+Thanks for your support.

+---

 **fmd** is a python wrapper that provides users with an easy-to-use interface to access data from Financial Market Data (FMD) API, specializing in Taiwan's financial market.

 **Source Code**: [https://github.com/ycytai/fmd](https://github.com/ycytai/fmd)